ndonfris/ts-movie-list/README.md

 ---

+__Installation__

 ---
-* To start the entire application you will need to clone the repo and have a working version of npm, expo, and  installed.
+To start the entire application you will need to clone the repo and have a working version of npm, expo, and  installed.
 ```
 sudo apt install expo npm ngrok
 pip install pygrok
 ```

-* You will also need to run the following commands:
+You will also need to run the following commands:
 ```
 cd ts-movie-list/frontend
 npm install